 Strong Negotiating Skills

 Settlement conferences come down to negotiation.
 You will have a certain amount of leverage going into a settlement conference, depending upon how strong your case is.
 What you do with that leverage is up to you.
 Generally your goal is to maximize the amount that you recover, and to do this you need to highlight the strength of your case to the judge and the other side, increasing your leverage, and hopefully getting a better settlement offer out of the opposing party.
-At Velletta & Company we pride ourselves on being strong litigators, who understand both the benefits of negotiating a fair resolution, and the strategic value that can be taken away from a negotiation, even if you cannot reach an agreement.
+At Velletta, Pedersen, Christie, we pride ourselves on being strong litigators, who understand both the benefits of negotiating a fair resolution, and the strategic value that can be taken away from a negotiation, even if you cannot reach an agreement.
 If you are facing an upcoming settlement conference, please feel free to contact us for a consultation.